bonjorno7/bedset/README.md

 ### Some tools to make Blender more comfortable

+#### Pie menus

+Press B to open the Bedset pie, you can figure it out from there

 #### Baking

-Bake PBR textures from selected to active with one click
+Bake PBR textures from selected to active with one click, cage required

+The panel can be found in the Bedset tab, which is in the place all add-ons put their panels (press N in the 3D view)

 #### GetAngle

-select edges based on angle
+Select edges based on angle

 #### GetEdge

-select edges based on seam / sharp / bevel / crease
+Select edges based on seam / sharp / bevel / crease

 #### SetEdge

-mark / clear edges as seam / sharp / bevel / crease
+Mark / Clear edges as seam / sharp / bevel / crease

 #### EditBoolean

-difference, union, intersect, cut
+Difference, union, intersect, cut

-#### ObjectBoolean
+#### ModBoolean

-difference, union, intersect
+Difference, union, intersect

-makes cutters display as wireframe
+Makes cutters display as wireframe and hidden from renders

 #### ApplyBoolean

-apply boolean modifiers on selected objects
+Apply boolean modifiers on selected objects

-makes cutters display as textured again
+Does not make cutters display as textured or visible in renders, since a cutter usually stays a cutter

 #### AutoSmooth

-smooth faces and enable auto smooth on selected objects
+Smooth faces and enable auto smooth with specified angle on selected objects

-#### BevelObject
+#### Bevel

-add weighted bevel modifier to selected objects
+Add weighted bevel modifier to selected objects

 #### ExportObj

-export the selected objects to separate obj files
+Export the selected objects to separate obj files, requires you to save your project first

 #### Other

-added Remove Doubles to the X delete menu
+Added Remove Doubles to the X delete menu